velovix/paunch/README.md

 	go get github.com/chsc/gogl/gl33
 	go get github.com/go-gl/glfw3
+	go get github.com/vova616/go-openal/openal

 The package `glfw3` needs the C glfw3 library installed to build correctly.
 See [their repository](http://github.com/go-gl/glfw3) for more information.

+The package `go-openal` also requires it's respective C library, which is, naturally, `OpenAL`.
+Visit [their website](http://openal-soft.org/) for a download link and installation instructions.

 Installation
 ------------